FreePYQ logoFreePYQ

 Explanation:

 This question examines knowledge of government schemes and their announcement years.
 The Prime Minister Dhan-Dhaanya Krishi Yojana was announced in the 2025-2026 Union Budget (B), focusing on agricultural support.
 The other options (A, C, D) are incorrect because they refer to earlier budgets that didn't introduce this specific scheme.
-Students should correlate major schemes with their respective budget years to answer such questions accurately.
+For revision, correlate major schemes with their respective budget years to answer such questions accurately.

 Question 95